johnug/johnug.github.io/index.md

 Welcome to my blog!

 I'm Johan, a Software Developer based in New Plymouth, west coast of New Zealand.
-I blog about what I learn as a developer, and other things that catches my interest.
+I blog about what I learn as a developer (also other things that catches my interest!).
-Cheers!
+Nice to meet you!